 This section defines law terms commonly used in divorce and family law.
 Entries have been simplified for the benefit of nonlawyers and is not intended as a substitute for legal advice.

-Abandonment - This term is applied when one married spouse leaves the marital home.
-In some areas this may be grounds for divorce or may reflect adversely upon the spouse who moves.
+Abandonment — This term is applied when one married spouse leaves the marital home.
+In some cases, this may be grounds for divorce or may reflect adversely upon the spouse who moves.

-Adultery - This term refers to sexual intercourse by a married person outside of the marriage.
-In some areas this may also be grounds for divorce or adversely affect the offender's case.
+Adultery — This term refers to sexual intercourse by a married person outside of the marriage.
+In some cases, this may also be grounds for divorce or may adversely affect the offender’s case.

 Affidavit — Sworn statement in writing, usually made under oath or on affirmation before a magistrate or officer (often a notary public).